jrswtk/CompilerFigury2D/README.md

 # Compiler Figury2D (JFlex, JavaCup):

 This project is the compiler to generate geometric figures.
-It has implemented five figures and colors.
+Program has implemented five figures and colors.
 Syntax of the compiler was based on Pascal and have includes:

 * loops
 * integer values